-This course will introduce students to the beginning principles of traditional cell animation and to the various technology and materials used in the production of this art form.
+Year Course Credit: 10 Units This course will introduce students to the beginning principles of traditional cel animation and to the various technology and materials used in the production of this art form.
 The purpose of this is to develop awareness and appreciation of the art of animation and to provide opportunities for creative expression using the tools and technology of animation.
 This class is the prerequisite to Animation 2A-2B.